 Many people charged with domestic violence mistakenly believe that if their accuser “drops the charges,” the matter will conclude and everything will be okay.
 Not so.
 While an accuser can certainly express the opinion that he or she does not want a case to proceed, only prosecutors can decide whether to dismiss a case.
 In many Texas counties, a “no drop policy” means that prosecutors will seek domestic violence convictions without exception.

-Speak With a San Marcos Domestic Violence Defense Attorney Today
+Speak With a Texas Domestic Violence Defense Attorney Today

 Don’t take chances with your future if you find yourself facing accusations or charges of domestic violence.
 At the Law Office of Case J. Darwin, we provide zealous, responsive, and effective defense representation for all Central, TX domestic violence cases.
 We will listen to your story without judgment and work tirelessly to obtain the best outcome in your case.
 Call us today at (210) 630-4780 or contact us online to arrange for your free initial consultation.